What the World’s Terrorist Groups Have in Common

 - Left-wing groups.
 Driven by anti-capitalist, Marxist ideas, left-wing terrorists typically aim to overthrow capitalist governments they view as corrupt, elitist, and oppressive.
 Unlike ethno-nationalist groups, left-wing ones do not advocate for a specific subset of the population but argue that their struggle against capitalism and the state will result in egalitarian benefits for the people at large.

 - Religious-oriented groups.
-The most common type of terrorist group today, religious-oriented groups operate on an extreme interpretation of faith.
+Religious-oriented groups operate on an extreme interpretation of faith.
 Fervent religious motivations distinguish these groups, whose members tend to believe they are special, even chosen—and superior to those who don’t share their faith, or simply their version of it.
 Because religiously motivated terrorists often believe that they are obligated to commit violence by faith, and that this violence will lead to salvation, it can be more challenging to curb their violence.

 A few caveats: first, these four categories are neither exhaustive nor mutually exclusive.
-A few groups operate outside these ideological boxes: animal rights groups for instance, or environmentally minded ones.
+Groups operate outside these ideological boxes: animal rights groups for instance, or environmentally minded ones.
 And terrorist groups often observe more than one ideology.
-For example, ETA, which will be described below, is a group that fought for autonomy and independence for Basque people in Europe.
+For example, ETA, described below, is a group that fought for autonomy and independence for Basque people in Europe.
 As a group that also embraced Marxism, ETA can be described both as an ethno-nationalist and a left-wing group.

 Third, not every terror attack is conducted by a formal group or organization.
 Individuals could be radicalized by ideologies promoted by terrorist groups through the internet and other forms of media.